ghastskuller/2122s1-website-bare-template/docs/README.md

     let options = {};
     ```

-33. Putting them together, we can use do the following to test out the creating and drawing of chart:
+33. Putting them together, we can use do the following to test out the creating and drawing of chart.
+Run the following code snippet in the browser's console.

     ```js
     import('./scripts/google_chart.mjs').then((googleCharts) => {